szczyglis-dev/py-gpt/README.md

 Config -> Settings -> Use context
 ```

+## Projects and project data workdirs

+Conversations can be organized into projects.
+By default, projects use the shared profile `data` directory.
+When creating a project, leave **Use shared workdir** enabled to keep this behavior, or disable it and select a custom directory for that project.
+For an existing project, use `RMB -> Edit` to change its name or data workdir.
+Hovering a project item in the context list shows the effective data workdir.

+A project workdir overrides **only the logical `data` directory** used by conversations in that project.
+It does not replace the profile/application workdir.
+Files such as `config.json`, `models.json`, `db.sqlite`, logs and other profile-level directories such as `tmp`, `cache`, `css`, `locale` and fonts continue to use the base profile workdir.
+Conversations outside projects, and projects with **Use shared workdir** enabled, use the normal `<profile workdir>/data` directory.

+The project data directory is resolved at runtime.
+The **Files** tab, **Files I/O**, **Code Interpreter**, filesystem-aware tools and Docker sandboxes use the data root that belongs to the current conversation.
+In Docker, the active host data directory is exposed as `/data`.
+The internal `tmp` directory always remains in the base profile workdir. `img`, `capture` and `upload` follow a custom project data workdir only when **Store images, captures, and uploads in the data directory** is enabled; otherwise they remain in their normal base-profile locations.

 ## Clearing history

 You can clear the entire memory (all contexts) by selecting the menu option: